 Supplementary Classes for Refugee Children banner

-In April 2021, the Foundation for the Welfare and Education of the Asian People (FWEAP) started a supplementary program to support the studies of refugee children living in Chiba Prefecture at elementary and junior high schools in cooperation with “Support 21 Social Welfare Foundation.”
+In April 2021, the Foundation for the Welfare and Education of the Asian People (FWEAP) launched a financial assistance program to support a supplementary class project for refugee children living in Chiba Prefecture and attending elementary and junior high schools in cooperation with the Support 21 Social Welfare Corporation (Support 21).

 image content